-If you’re interested in developing your own WordPress themes, you could start building it all from scratch.
+If you’re interested in developing WordPress themes, you could start by building from scratch.
 While a noble pursuit, it can also be quite inefficient.
-That’s especially so if you plan on creating multiple themes over the course of time.
-The repetitive nature of a theme’s structure means that you’ll be doing a lot of the same things over and over.
+That’s especially so if you plan on creating multiple themes over time.
+The repetitive nature of a theme’s structure means that you’ll be doing many of the same things over and over.

 Looking for a Fast Start

-As you’ll see later on, there are a number of different starter themes available for WordPress.
-On the surface, many will look fairly similar.
-That makes choosing the right one to rely on difficult.
+As you’ll see later on, there are several different starter themes available for WordPress.
+On the surface, many will look fairly similar, which makes choosing the right one to rely on difficult.
 But if you dig a little deeper into the details, you’ll see that there are indeed some significant differences.

 When looking for a starter theme, consider the following: